Back to Blog

 MitzuYes - full NL on live warehouseNoYesYes - analyst approvalLow (< 10 min)Teams wanting governed AI self-serve

-LookerPartial (LookML-bounded)YesYesYesVery highEnterprise with mature BI investment
+LookerPartial (LookML-bounded)YesYesYesVery highEnterprise with mature analytics investment

 MetabasePartial (Metabot AI)PartialYesLimitedLowSmall/mid companies on tight budget